porteux/porteux/README.md

 ## Performance

 PorteuX is lightweight and snappy.
 Although it can run on old machines (as long as they support SSE4.2), it is on high-end machines that the user will experience everything PorteuX can offer in terms of performance.
-The ISOs are small, and memory RAM consumption is highly optimized.
+The ISOs are small, and RAM consumption is highly optimized.

-For better performance, it's recommended to have PorteuX installed on a SSD/NVMe storage unit instead of a USB flash drive, or to select the 'Copy To RAM' option in the boot menu.
+For better performance, it's recommended to have PorteuX installed on an SSD/NVMe storage unit instead of a USB flash drive, or to select the 'Copy To RAM' option in the boot menu.
 The latter will result in a slower boot time, but after booting the system will run 100% in RAM, which is the fastest way possible.

 Boot times are really fast.
 LXQt, for instance, can boot in only 3 seconds: